XAITK/xaitk-saliency/docs/installation.rst

 Installation
 ============

-There are two ways to obtain XAITK-Saliency.
+There are two ways to obtain the xaitk-saliency package.
 The simplest is to install via the :command:`pip` command.
 Alternatively, the source tree can be acquired and be locally developed using `Poetry`_ (`installation`_ and `usage`_).